Caregiver Support Groups

 Alzheimer’s caregiver support groups

-If you are caring for a loved one with Alzheimer’s or other form of dementia, there are support groups specifically aimed at helping you.
+If you are caring for a loved one with Alzheimer’s or other form of dementia, there are support groups specifically aimed at helping you:

-The Alzheimer’s Foundation of America
+The Alzheimer’s Foundation of America (AFA)

 The AFA offers those caring for elderly with dementia a great opportunity to connect through support groups.
 They focus on educational and supportive services nationwide and the entire foundation was actually founded by a caregiver.
 Because finding time for self-care is such an issue for caregivers, the AFA provides a national, toll-free helpline where you can speak with social workers and other professionals trained to help caregivers.